George W. Malone: Retirement

-Malone continued to live in Washington, D.C. until his death, working as an engineering consultant.
-He made a final political campaign in 1960, for a seat in the United States House of Representatives from Nevada, but was defeated.
-Malone is buried in Arlington National Cemetery.
+Malone continued to live in Washington, D.C. working as an engineering consultant.
+He made a final political campaign in 1960, for a seat in the United States House of Representatives from Nevada but was defeated.
+Malone died from cancer in Washington less than a year later, on May 19, 1961, aged 70; he is buried in Arlington National Cemetery.